agero-core/aws-docker-deployment-tool/createstack.md

    - **email**
      - The email of the team
    - **environmentType**
-     - The list of the environments that are been created
+     - The list of the environments with their URL that are been created
 ### Error
 - **400**
   - **errorMessage**